avhou/IM9506-AF/dataset/readme.md

 ### 2nd stage tiktok

 see script 2nd_stage_tiktok.py.  this will do additional filtering of the videos found by TiktokDownloader, and download the actual videos.

+### transcription of tiktok videos

+the downloaded videos need to be transcrided.   you can do this using the `whisper_transcribe.py` script.  this will transcribe all videos in a folder and store the transcriptions in a sqlite database.

+### translation of the transcriptions

+after the videos have been transcribed, they should be translated to English.  run the `translations_tiktok.py` script.

+### exporting to xlsx

+run `finalize_tiktok.py` to export the correct tables to xlsx files.